 Does insurance cover hard-to-fit contacts?

 The short answer is YES!

-In fact, many vision and medical insurances will cover your specialty contact lens fitting and materials.
+In fact, many vision and medical insurances will cover your specialty contact lens evaluations and materials.
 With this in mind, coverage is obviously insurance dependent and is something our eye care team can investigate for you!
 Click here to see a list of insurances we accept.